Debt can be beneficial for a company’s growth, but it can also lead to its downfall if the company becomes unable to repay the debt.

-General Motors’ total debt hit a record US$119B in Q3 of fiscal 2023, the highest in four years.
+General Motors’ total debt exceeded $121B by the end of fiscal year 2023, the highest level since 2015.

-This number even exceeded the company’s market capitalization, which totaled only US$40B as of Nov 2023.
+This number even exceeded the company’s market capitalization, which totaled only US$50B as of 2024.

 These statistics include debt figures, available cash, net debt, leverage, payments due, total liquidity, and credit rating.